Beit She'an: Hellenistic period

-The Hellenistic period saw the reoccupation of the site of Beit She'an under the new name "Scythopolis" (Ancient Greek: Σκυθόπολις), possibly named after the Scythian mercenaries who settled there as veterans.
+The Hellenistic period saw the reoccupation of the site of Beit She'an under the new name "Scythopolis" (Ancient Greek: Σκυθόπολις), meaning "City of the Scythians", possibly named after the Scythian mercenaries who settled there as veterans.

 Little is known about the Hellenistic city, but during the 3rd century BCE a large temple was constructed on the tell.
 It is unknown which deity was worshipped there, but the temple continued to be used during Roman times.
 Graves dating from the Hellenistic period are simple, singular rock-cut tombs.
 From 301 to 198 BCE the area was under the control of the Ptolemies, and Beit She'an is mentioned in 3rd–2nd century BCE written sources describing the Syrian Wars between the Ptolemaic and Seleucid dynasties.
 In 198 BCE the Seleucids finally conquered the region.

 Roman period

 In 63 BCE, Pompey made Judea a part of the Roman Republic.
 Beit She'an was refounded and rebuilt by Gabinius.
 The town center shifted from the summit of the mound, or tell, to its slopes.
 Scythopolis prospered and became the leading city of the Decapolis, the only one west of the Jordan River.

 The city flourished under the "Pax Romana", as evidenced by high-level urban planning and extensive construction, including the best preserved Roman theatre of ancient Samaria, as well as a hippodrome, a cardo and other trademarks of the Roman influence.
 Mount Gilboa, 7 km away, provided dark basalt blocks, as well as water (via an aqueduct) to the town.
 Beit She'an is said to have sided with the Romans during the early phase of the First Jewish–Roman War in 66 CE.
 Excavations have focused less on the Roman period ruins, so not much is known about this period.
 The Penn.
 University Museum excavation of the northern cemetery, however, did uncover significant finds.
 The Roman period tombs are of the loculus type: a rectangular rock-cut spacious chamber with smaller chambers (loculi) cut into its side.
 Bodies were placed directly in the loculi, or inside sarcophagi which were placed in the loculi.
 A sarcophagus with an inscription identifying its occupant in Greek as "Antiochus, the son of Phallion", may have held the cousin of Herod the Great.
 One of the most interesting Roman grave finds was a bronze incense shovel with the handle in the form of an animal leg, or hoof, now in the University of Pennsylvania Museum.